bhattzafar/air-boltic-dbt/air-boltic-dbt/docs/glossary.md

 {% docs group_registry_number %}
 An optional registry or official identification number for the group.
 May be blank for informal groups.
 {% enddocs %}

+{% docs stg_boltic_planes %}
+      This model contains the list of airplanes operated by Air Boltic, along with their assigned IDs, models, and manufacturers.

+      Each record represents a unique aircraft in the system and is validated against detailed manufacturer data to ensure consistency.
+{% enddocs %}

+{% docs airplane_id %}
+A unique identifier for each airplane in the Air Boltic fleet.
+This ID is used to join airplane records with related details.
+{% enddocs %}

+{% docs airplane_model %}
+The commercial model name of the airplane (e.g., A320neo, 787-9).
+Used to group aircraft by design.
+{% enddocs %}

+{% docs manufacturer %}
+The company that manufactured the airplane.
+This field links to the stg_plane_details model to retrieve specs like engine type and capacity.
+{% enddocs %}

+{% docs stg_plane_details %}
+      This model stores technical specifications and design information for all known airplane models used by Air Boltic.

+      Each entry represents a unique combination of make and model, providing details about performance and capacity.
+{% enddocs %}

+{% docs airplane_details_id %}
+A unique identifier for each airplane detail entry.
+Used to distinguish distinct combinations of make and model.
+{% enddocs %}

+{% docs make %}
+The name of the airplane manufacturer (e.g., Boeing, Airbus).
+Combined with model to identify an aircraft type.
+{% enddocs %}

+{% docs model %}
+The specific aircraft model made by the manufacturer (e.g., A350-900, 737-800).
+{% enddocs %}

+{% docs engine_type %}
+The type of engine installed in the airplane (e.g., Rolls-Royce Trent XWB, CFM LEAP-1A).
+{% enddocs %}

+{% docs max_distance %}
+The maximum flight distance the aircraft can travel on a full tank, measured in nautical miles.
+{% enddocs %}

+{% docs max_seats %}
+The maximum number of passenger seats configured for this aircraft model.
+{% enddocs %}

+{% docs max_weight %}
+The maximum takeoff weight of the aircraft in kilograms.
+{% enddocs %}